Four years ago he was finished. He was ready to sell his business…

-So the fourth thing is, “is there anything you need from me?”
+So the fourth thing is, “Is there anything you need from me?”
 And so, you know, they’re like, well, I just need your input on _____.
-Recently had someone in the company buying a monitor for computer.
-And so in that situation they wanted my input on which one I would buy and so sure I gave that and help them walk through that.
+Recently had someone in the company buying a monitor for the computer.
+And so in that situation, they wanted my input on which one I would buy and so sure I gave that and help them walk through that.

-Daniel Good: And then “how can I make you successful?”
+Daniel Good: And then “How can I make you successful?”
 Those are the five things.
 Having those notes maybe don’t always go through all of them, but pick a couple.
-And when you delegate somebody or give them a task to say, “any questions” that should be number one, how can you help them be successful in those are five things or five questions to ask in this situation.
+And when you delegate somebody or give them a task to say, “Any questions” that should be number one, how can you help them be successful those are five things or five questions to ask in this situation.

 Chris LoCurto: What did you start to see?

 Daniel Good: So people started owning their tasks.
 If you’re gonna micromanage, you’re going to get micro results.
 And so people started owning it and running with it.
 And I gave them freedom.
 What Ronald Reagan said, trust but verify.
 And so that’s a continual challenge, accountability is a continual thing.
-It’s not a once and done but have people owning it and start running things like their business.
+It’s not a once-and-done but has people owning it and start running things like their business.
 And so when that happens, when that changes in the culture and the DNA of the culture starts changing, that is what rocked my world.

 Chris LoCurto: So you go from this place of not what leadership really looks like, not knowing how to set people up for success, not knowing how to properly delegate, struggles with finances taking until September just to break even.
 All of this stuff is happening and you start putting in pieces, processes, things of how to lead better, how to set people up for success, how to delegate properly, all this stuff.
 What was the most powerful thing that you learned about leadership in that journey?